 Countries may not have sufficient country-specific data to fully implement a Tier 2 approach for mineral soils, in which case a mix of country-specific and default data may be used.
-Default data for reference soil organic carbon stocks can be found in Table 2.3 of the AFOLU Guidelines (see also section 4.4.3).
-Default stock change factors can be found in the land-use category sections of the AFOLU Guidelines (Chapter 4, 5, 6, 7, 8, and 9).
+Default data for reference soil organic carbon stocks can be found in Table 2.3 of the AFOLU Guidelines (see also Ch 4.4.3).
+Default stock change factors can be found in the land-use category chapters of the AFOLU Guidelines (Chapter 4, 5, 6, 7, 8, and 9).

-The IPCC Tier 2 method for organic soil carbon is an emission factor method that employs annual emission factor that vary by climate type and possibly by management system (Equation 2.5.5).
-However, empirical data from many studies on peat swamp soils in Indonesia could be used in such cases-see section 2.4.4 for further details.
+The IPCC Tier 2 method for organic soil carbon is an emission factor method that employs annual emission factor that vary by climate type and possibly by management system (Equation 2.4.5).
+However, empirical data from many studies on peat swamp soils in Indonesia could be used in such cases-see Box 2.3.1 (Section 2.3).